AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Searching.md

 ### Field-scoping (``:``) Operator
-SdsStream metadata key is only searchable in association with its value.
+Stream metadata key is only searchable in association with its value.
 This pairing is defined using the field-scoping (``:``) operator.

 	myStreamMetadataKey:myStreamMetadataValue

-Metadata key is not searched if the operator (``:``) is missing in the query string: the search is then limited to metadata values along with other searchable fields in the SdsStream.
+Metadata key is not searched if the operator (``:``) is missing in the query string: the search is then limited to metadata values along with other searchable fields in the stream.

 **Query string**            | **Returns** | **Description**
 ------------------------   | ------------- |-------------